Folder Module - Sharing a Directory of Course Files

 6. Drag the .ZIP folder (compressed files) from your computer into the Files area as shown below.

-The file unzips (decompresses) and the files appear as a
+The file unzips (decompresses) and the individual files appear.

 Delete the .ZIP (or Any Other) File

-2. Click the .ZIP file or any other file you want to delete.
+3. Click on the .ZIP file or any other file you want to delete.
 A window appears with options to edit the selected file.

 3. Click the Delete button.

-4. Click OK to confirm deletion of the file.
+4. Click Yes to confirm deletion of the file.

 6. Click the Save and return to the course button.